kevinh811/stripe-integration/README.md

 Some payment methods require receiving a real-time webhook notification to complete a charge.
 We're using the [Stripe CLI](https://github.com/stripe/stripe-cli#listen) to forward webhook events to our local development server.
 Additionally this app is bundled with [ngrok](https://ngrok.com/), to serve the app locally via HTTPS, which is required for the Payment Request API.

 ## Project Setup
-Fork this repo and then clone locally
+-Fork this repo and then clone locally

-Copy the environment variables file from the root of the repository:
+-Copy the environment variables file from the root of the repository:

     cp .env.example .env